forrestjgq/lsp/thread/pwpt/pthread5.md

 You can use priority ceiling within almost any main program, even when you don't control the code in libraries you use.
 That's because while it is common for threads that call into library functions to lock library mutexes, it is not common for threads created by a library to call into application code and lock application mutexes.
 If you use a library that has "callbacks" into your code, you must either ensure that those callbacks (and any functions they call) don't use the priority ceiling mutexes or that no thread in which the callback might be invoked will run at a priority above the ceiling priority of the mutex.

 #### 5.5.5.2 Priority inheritance mutexes

-The other Pthreads mutex protocol is priority inheritance.
+The other Pthreads mutex protocol is *priority inheritance*.
 In the priority inheritance protocol, when a thread locks a mutex the thread's priority is controlled through the mutex (Figure 5.4).
-When another thread needs to block on thai mutex, it looks at the priority of the thread that owns the mutex.
+When another thread needs to block on that mutex, it looks at the priority of the thread that owns the mutex.
 If the thread that owns the mutex has a lower priority than the thread attempting to block on the mutex, the priority of the owner is raised to the priority of the blocking thread.

 The priority increase ensures that the thread that has the mutex locked cannot be preempted unless the waiting thread would also have been preempted-in a sense, the thread owning the mutex is working on behalf of the higher-priority thread.
 When the thread unlocks the mutex, the thread's priority is automatically lowered to its normal priority and the highest-priority waiter is awakened.
 If a second thread of even higher priority blocks on the mutex, the thread that has the mutex blocked will again have its priority increased.
 The thread will still be returned to its original priority when the mutex is unlocked.

-The priority inheritance protocol is more general and powerful than priority celling, but also more complicated and expensive.
+The priority inheritance protocol is more general and powerful than priority ceiling, but also more complicated and expensive.
 If a library package must make use of priority scheduling, and cannot avoid use of a mutex from threads of different priority, then priority inheritance is the only currently available solution.
 If you are writing a main program, and know that none of your mutexes can be locked by threads created within a library, then priority ceiling will accomplish the same result as priority inheritance, and with less overhead.

 <center>![**FIGURE 5.4** *Priority inheritance mutex operation*](./img/fig5.4.png)</center>